bonzai-lang/bonzai/packages/website/src/content/docs/guides/installation.md

 To get started with Bonzai, you first need to install it.
 At the time of writing, Bonzai is only available by cloning the repository and running it locally.

 **Note:** Bonzai is still in development and is not yet available as a stable release.
 If you encounter any issues, please report them on the [GitHub repository](https://github.com/thomasvergne/bonzai).
-Furthermore, the language might be only available for suitable Unix-based systems.
+Furthermore, the language might be only available for **suitable Unix-based systems**.

 ## Dependencies